anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 This above function retrieves the access token of the default Service Account of the current cloud function instance.
 It does so by sending a GET request to the Compute Engine metadata server endpoint at "http://169.254.169.254/computeMetadata/v1/instance/service-accounts/default/token".
 The metadata server endpoint returns a JSON response containing the access token.
 The function then returns the access token to the caller.

+>Note: The metadata server is an internal server within the GCP infrastructure.
+It is used by VMs running on Google Compute Engine and other GCP services to access instance-specific metadata, such as instance attributes, network configurations, and authentication tokens for Google Cloud APIs.
+The Metadata server can be accessed only internally on the hostname metadata.google.internal (169.254.169.254).
+It is not accessible from the public internet.

 ### Permission Required for Deploying a Cloud Function via gCloud

 Let's start with the first step of deploying/creating a Cloud Function.
 As always every action in GCP requires you to have a certain amount of Permissions.